tissadeking/ML_fakenews_framework/README.md

 # ML_fakenews_framework

-Step 1: The function fakenews has already been built and pushed and can always be deployed on OpenFaas.
-The essence of this ML framework is to be able to use the function deployed on OpenFaas to training ML models.
+Step 1: The function fakenews has already been built and pushed and can always be deployed on OpenFaas as serverless function.
+It's in the repository fakenews_serverless.
+The essence of this ML framework is to be able to use the serverless function deployed on OpenFaas to training ML models.

 Step 2: Open your terminal, clone the ML_fakenews_framework repository into your local machine, cd into the ML_fakenews_framework directory.